prashant-0307/Netflix-Dataset-Analysis/README.md

 # Netflix-Dataset-Analysis
-Netflix Movies and TV Shows Data Analysis
+This project presents a comprehensive exploratory data analysis (EDA) of a Netflix dataset containing detailed information about Movies and TV Shows available on the platform.
+The analysis is performed using Python libraries such as Pandas, Matplotlib, and Seaborn to generate meaningful visualizations and insights.